zambal/eml/README.md

 If we want to traverse the complete tree, we should unpack the result from `eml`, because otherwise we would pass a list with one argument to an `Enum` function.
-To get an idea how the tree is traversed, first just print all elements
+To get an idea how the tree is traversed, first just print all nodes
 ```elixir
 iex(15)> Enum.each(unpack(e), fn x -> IO.puts(inspect x) end)
 #html<[#head<%{class: "head"} [#meta<%{charset: "UTF-8"}>]>, #body<[#article<%{id: "main-content"} [#section<%{class: ["intro", "article"]} [#h3<["Hello world"]>]>, #section<%{class: ["conclusion", "article"]} ["TODO"]>]>]>]>